werf/multiwerf/README.md

 It is recommended to install multiwerf with enabled self updates as described in [Installation and update](#installation-and-update).

-## Usage
+### Usage

 General usage of `multiwerf` is to download a werf binary and setup a `werf` function for the shell.

 ```
-source <(multiwerf use 1.0 alpha)
+$ source <(multiwerf use 1.0 alpha)
+Detect version v1.0.0-alpha.17 as latest for channel 1.0/alpha
+werf 1.0/alpha updated to v1.0.0-alpha.17
+$ werf version
+v1.0.0-alpha.17
 ```

 This command will download the latest version of `werf` from `1.0/alpha` channel into ~/.multiwerf/<version> directory and setup a shell function to run this version.

+More on compatibility of werf channels in [werf README](https://github.com/flant/werf#backward-compatibility-promise).

 ## Commands

-- `multiwerf use MAJOR.MINOR CHANNEL` — check for latest version of multiwerf, self update in background if needed, check for latest version in MAJOR.MINOR series and return a script for use with `source`
+- `multiwerf use MAJOR.MINOR CHANNEL` — check for latest version in channel in MAJOR.MINOR branch and return a script for use with `source`
-- `multiwerf update MAJOR.MINOR CHANNEL` — update binary to the latest version in MAJOR.MINOR series
+- `multiwerf update MAJOR.MINOR CHANNEL` — update binary to the latest version of channel in MAJOR.MINOR branch

 First positional argument is in form of MAJOR.MINOR.
-More on this in [Versioning](#versioning).

-CHANNEL is one of: alpha, beta, rc, ea, stable
+CHANNEL is one of: alpha, beta, rc, ea, stable.
+More on this in [werf versioning](#werf-versioning).

 Binaries are downloaded to a directory `$HOME/.multiwerf/VERSION/`.
 For example, version `1.0.1-alpha.3` of `werf` binaries for user `gitlab-runner` will be stored as